franciskershaw/festiviews/README.md

 * Advanced search function which can filter out certain results based on more detailed parameters.
 * Featured festivals appearing on the homepage.
 * List of most recent reviews appearing on the homepage.
-* Extensive bio section of each music festival appearing on each festival specific page.
+* Extensive bio section of each music festival appearing on each festival hub.

 ### Structure Plane